nboldhq/docs/contents/30-administrator-guide/Overview key features.md

 ### 2. Create Team

-By clicking here, you or the end users would be able to create a new microsoft team from the collaboration templates that you have configured.
+By clicking here, you or the end users would be able to create a new Microsoft team from the collaboration templates that you have configured.

 ### 3. My Requests